sammyd/sammyd.github.com/_posts/2016-12-18-bringing-dead-projects-back-to-life-with-docker.md

 It’s not in the supported list of versions, but the tag is there.
 That’ll do.

 > Note that I chose the full distro version here, because I wanted to be sure that everything required to build the native extensions was there.
-If I were deploying this in a docker container, I’d look to choose a smaller base image.
+If I were deploying this in a Docker container, I’d look to choose a smaller base image.

 Now I can run up a shell in this container and check the install version of ruby:

 {% codeblock sh %}
-$ docker run -it ruby:1 bash
+$ Docker run -it ruby:1 bash
 root@b13634320876:/# ruby --version
 ruby 1.9.3p551 (2014-11-13 revision 48407) [x86_64-linux]
 {% endcodeblock %}

 OK—that version of Ruby will do just fine.
-I’ve now got a docker container running with the correct version of ruby.
+I’ve now got a Docker container running with the correct version of ruby.
 But how can I get my app into it?

 # Mounting a local directory

-You can absolutely use docker commands to mount a local directory inside the container.
-However, I’m a fan of docker compose.
+You can absolutely use Docker commands to mount a local directory inside the container.
+However, I’m a fan of Docker compose.
 This allows you to specify a system of containers and their dependencies in a declarative manner.
 This is done in a YAML file, and is really easy to understand.

-Although this use case is very simple, it saves me having to remember docker commands—instead relying on the `docker-compose.yml` file to do the work:
+Although this use case is very simple, it saves me having to remember Docker commands—instead relying on the `Docker-compose.yml` file to do the work:

 {% codeblock yaml %}
 version: '2'